The Awakening Collective

 Self and No-Self: The Nondual Truth

 If awakening is the embodiment of no-self, then ego development is the embodiment of self.
 From a dualistic perspective, these appear contradictory and separate.
-How can you simultaneously develop a self and realize there is no self?
-The confusion arises from viewing these processes through a dualistic lens that treats them as separate phenomena occurring in different domains.

 The Real Self